Alex-Shun-kit-YEUNG/AAE-Freshman-projuct-group-2/README.md

 ---
 ### <a name="reflective-essay"></a> Reflective Essay
 - Chan Kai Hin

+Throughout this few weeks of doing this group project, L have learnt things from others around me which make feel gladful to work with them.

+The first new thing come to my mind is the knowledge of python and github.
+Since I didn't have the base knowlwdge of these tools I found that it is a bit challenging for myself.
+However, I used some simple skills learned from my IC lectures on part of task 1 and 2, which helped me to due with the difficulties.
+I am very gladful to have the chance of praticing what I learnt because I know these skills will asssist me a lot in my future studies.

+On the other hand, this group project allows me to meet some new friends.
+I don't have a big social network and I don't have much friends in the university at start but after a few weeks of lectures I meet some nice people, and definately the groupmates from this project are part of them.

+Moreover, I think this project make myself an oppotunity to try some new stuffs, like vedio presentation, doing coding jobs, etc. I would say this experience helped me to soild part of my base for upcoming challeges.

+Lastly, all techers, TAs and groupmates are kind and helpful and I really enjoy this oppotunity to do this project.

 - Pu Yuxuan

 This lecture gave me plenty of knowledge and experience.
 I participated in group task 1 and 2 and GitHub Readme.
 I learned a lot in path planning and necessary skills as an engineering student.
 The powerful functions of GitHub also surprise me a lot.